b12e/unraid_api/README.md

 It adds support for RAM statistics - available, in use, total and percentage used.
 It also enables by default all sensors.

-Please refrain from using it in production and stick to the original.
+Please refrain from using it in production and stick to the original: https://github.com/chris-mc1

 ## Prerequisites